 Many plot lines in Silent Harmony by Caryl McAdoo capture the reviewer’s attention.
 The initial scene plunges the reader straight into the story.
 Zeke’s disability ties nicely into Harmony’s deaf mute troubles.
 The three sisters need for stability and their desires for lasting relationships also provide the reader with many remarkable scenes.

 Caryl McAdoo’s writing itself contains many sonorous, almost poetic bits.
 Permit this reviewer to indulge the reader with a couple of quotes.
 “Like molasses on a frosty morn, seemed to Zeke, Sunday took twice the normal time to pour from its jar onto his slice of life.”
 Also, “A round of amens accompanied by various and sundry blessings rose then fell like a wave rushing onto the shore before returning to the deep waters.”
 This reader also loves plays on words such as “A good long hug accompanied by a few tears ensued, but as sweet as it was, it couldn’t mend the tear in her heart.”

 Truly this delightful novella provides the reader with an engrossing day flipping pages to see what comes next.
 There’s only one major down side.
 It is way too short!
 But then, it is a novella.
-That’s this reviewer’s two cents.
+This reviewer's deep gratitude to Caryl McAdoo for providing a copy of her book to read and review.
+I'm under no obligation to provide a positive review, but how could I not when it's such a good story.
 I remain, Cass Wessel